- Our Vision & Commitment

 He serves on the board of directors of the Institute for Human Services and the Oahu Economic Development Board.
 He previously served as a board trustee for the Hawaii Blood Bank.

 Vice President, Human Resources & Chief People Strategist

 Jackie Ingamells joined the Hawaiian Electric leadership team in May 2022.
 In her previous role, she was the Chief People Officer at ProService, Hawaii’s largest HR solutions provider.
 Her leadership has spanned customer experience, employee experience and enablement, to overseeing the entire business at AT&T Hawaii.

 Ingamells brings with her experience leading people strategies in both Hawaii and abroad in multinational corporations.
 Her background includes executive leadership roles at MetLife in New York City, Hong Kong and Japan from 2014 to 2019, AIG in Hawaii and Asia-Pacific, and AT&T Hawaii earlier in her career.

 Ingamells holds a Bachelor of Business Administration (BBA) in Management from the University of Hawaii at Manoa, and a Master of Science (MS) in Information Systems from Roosevelt University, Chicago.

 Vice President, Power Supply

-Robert Isler is vice president of Power Supply at Hawaiian Electric, responsible for all company-owned generation assets, including operation, maintenance, environmental compliance, fuel procurement and storage as well as development of potential new company-owned generating projects.
+Mike DeCaprio became Vice President of Power Supply in June 2022.
+He is responsible for all company-owned generation assets, including operation, maintenance, environmental compliance, fuel procurement and storage as well as development of potential new company-owned generating projects.